spring-attic/spring-cloud-dataflow-prometheus-service-discovery/README.md

 ### Local Mode

-Note: `SCDF_HOST_IP` should point to the actual IP of the host where SCDF runs (127.0.0.1 would not work in docker-compose settings)
+> `SCDF_HOST_IP` should point to the actual IP of the host where SCDF runs (127.0.0.1 would not work in docker-compose settings)

 ```bash
 export SCDF_HOST_IP=Your-Local-Host-IP